sbufe/maker-blog/handy-resources/index.md

 ## Development environment

-[Sublime Text 2](http://www.sublimetext.com/) is a popular code editor with uniquely powerful features such as multiple cursors.  ("What???")
+[Sublime Text 2](http://www.sublimetext.com/) is a popular code editor with uniquely powerful features such as multiple cursors.  ("Say what?")
 It's free to use without limitation and runs on Mac, Windows, or Linux.
 Sublime Text 3 is in beta.

 Github